Wired-Realms/Wired-Realms/RULES.md

 # Commit Rules
-- Before commiting anything, always run `test.sh` for linter
+- Before commiting anything, always run `make linter` for linter checks
-- Any new feature will have it's own branch
+- Any new feature will have its own branch
 - Always pull changes from the upper branch before trying to merge commits
 - Commit message will look like: `[type]: Description`
 - Branches will be named: `type/name`